jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (9) The power to make regulations under this section includes (and is to be treated as always having included) power to make regulations—
   (a) authorising the chief executive of MSD, for the purposes of assessing the eligibility of any person for an allowance, to take into account the income of that person's parents, spouse, or partner:
   (b) defining parent, spouse, and partner, and any related terms, for the purposes of the regulations:
-  (c) stating when and to what extent income referred to in paragraph (b) is to be taken into account.
+  (c) stating when and to what extent income referred to in paragraph (a) is to be taken into account.
 (10) In this section,—
   - **CPI** means the New Zealand Consumers Price Index (All Groups) published by Statistics New Zealand
   - **standard tax** means the amount of tax calculated on a weekly basis that would be withholdable in accordance with tax code M stated in Schedule 5, Part A, clause 4, row 1 of the table of the Tax Administration Act 1994.